 The expression is:

-Where: C is Larsen Miller constant; Q is the activation energy of the creep process and R is the Boltzmann constant.
+In the model, the Larsen Miller constant (C), the activation energy of the creep process (Q), and the Boltzmann constant (R) are used.

-In addition, the model enhances the preciseness of long-term creep life prediction.
+The model improves the accuracy of long-term creep life prediction.

-According to the comparison of the test data of 2.25Cr1.0mo steel and Ti Al metal compound, this evaluation method is more accurate than the traditional Larsen Miller parameter (LMP) method.
+Comparison of the test data for 2.25Cr1.0Mo steel and Ti Al metal composite showed that this evaluation method is more precise than the traditional Larsen Miller Parameter (LMP) method.

-This paper summarizes the research results of fatigue creep life estimation methods in recent decades.
+This paper presents a summary of the research findings on methods for estimating the fatigue creep life over recent decades.

-The correction formula of linear cumulative damage considers the interaction of fatigue and creep, which effectively improves the calculation accuracy;
+The linear cumulative damage correction formula takes into account the interaction between fatigue and creep, thereby effectively enhancing the calculation precision.

-The life prediction methods of damage mechanics and fracture mechanics have relatively mature theoretical basis and can specifically solve the life prediction problems of complex and defective components.
+Methods for life prediction based on damage mechanics and fracture mechanics have a well-established theoretical foundation and can effectively address life prediction problems for complex or defective components.

-The prediction results of frequency correction method, frequency separation method and strain range division method are ideal, while the prediction results of strain energy division method and strain energy frequency correction method are poor.
+The frequency correction method, frequency separation method, and strain range division method provide ideal prediction results, whereas the strain energy division method and strain energy frequency correction method yield poor results.

-Multivariate statistical method and neural network method are new methods for fatigue creep life estimation.
+Multivariate statistical and neural network methods are novel approaches to estimating the fatigue creep life.